 She is a staunch mental health activist who is not afraid to tackle a difficult issue head on.
 She holds multiple roles as well as volunteer positions that allow her to champion grassroots efforts geared toward improving mental health awareness and access.

 Reece strives to raise awareness of the issues of suicide, interpersonal violence, mental health, substance use disorders, diversity/inclusion, and interpersonal communication.
 She acts as a social entrepreneur connecting, educating, and empowering stakeholders on their unique roles and assets when dealing with social issues within their communities.

-SPRC’s Lived Experience Advisory Committee is a diverse group of suicide prevention leaders and advocates who have been personally impacted by suicide.
-The committee provides expertise and insights from their lived experience to help ensure SPRC’s suicide prevention efforts effectively meet the needs of people at risk of suicide and their families.
+Reece was one of the inaugural Lived Experience Advisory Council Members for the SPRC.
+SPRC’s Lived Experience Advisory Committee is a national-level group of leaders and advocates personally impacted by suicide.
+The committee provides expertise and insights from their lived experience to help ensure that suicide prevention efforts effectively meet the needs of people affected by suicide.
+The Suicide Prevention Resource Center boasts a unique Lived Experience Advisory Committee where advisors co-develop, support, and lead national mental health and suicide-centered initiatives.
+This bold approach moves LE inclusion beyond trauma-limited storytelling and tokenizing practices to elevating the voices of experience in meaningful, empowering, and long-lasting ways.

 Reece began her prevention career as a grassroots organizer in Arkansas.
 She worked in substance use prevention for several years before becoming the first and only Violence Prevention specialist for CHI St. Vincent- Arkansas.
 Reece has championed and led multiple county and state-level activism efforts revolving around suicide prevention, mental health, social justice, and systemic improvement.